haleyplaas/haleyplaas/README.md

-- Hi there, I’m @haleyplaas! a PhD Candidate at UNC-Chapel Hill.
-I study aerosol emissions from harmful cyanobacterial blooms to inform public health risks.

-- I’m interested in careers at the intersection of environmental quality and public health.
-I'm using GitHub to share my research with stakeholders in the state of North Carolina and the science community beyond.

-- I’m currently learning data cleaning, data visualization, and regression modeling in R!
+- Hi there, I’m @haleyplaas!
+Associate Research Scientist at Columbia University / NASA Goddard Institute for Space Studies.

+- This account serves:
+     1) to provide transparent and open access to my data analyses and visualizations,
+     2) to maintain up to date version control for my various research projects, and
+     3) as an online repository for data files and coding scripts for my scientific publications

+- All of my files are publically available and labeled for cited re-use (labeled Creative Commons Attribution 4.0)

-- You can reach me at hplaas@live.unc.edu
+- You can reach me at hep2126@columbia.edu with further data requests or questions pertaining to my code.

 <!---
 haleyplaas/haleyplaas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.